 Thailand is one of the most visited countries in the world, seeing over 35 million travelers annually.
 Some of the most iconic attractions include the stunning islands in the south, the diverse street food scene in Bangkok, and the thousands of temples scattered across the country.

-So, what is Thailand famous for?
+What is Thailand famous for?

-Thailand is a heavily Buddhist country with more than 41,000 temples, and more being built all the time.
+Thailand is a heavily Buddhist country with more than 41,000 temples and more being built all the time.
 In many regions, you can easily explore 4 to 5 temples in one day on foot.
 Some of the most iconic temples in Thailand are the White Temple in Chiang Rai, Wat Phra Kaew in Bangkok, Wat Ratburana in Ayutthaya, and Wat Doi Suthep in Chiang Mai.

 Oh, and in case you didn’t know, Wat means Temple in Thai!

 Monks are highly respected in Thailand.
-On the trains you will see signs which request that you offer them priority seats, there are even express lines for monks at immigration checkpoints and most ticketing venues.
+On the trains, you will see signs which request that you offer them priority seats.
+There are even express lines for monks at immigration checkpoints and most ticketing venues.
 Remember, women are not allowed to touch monks, not even as a greeting gesture like shaking hands.

 Street food is a very broad category, so this article would go on forever if I listed every iconic dish.
 Pad Thai, Green Curry, and Tom Yum Goong are a few of the most iconic dishes that you need to try in Thailand.

-What most travelers don’t realize Is that each region of Thailand has a different cuisine.
+Most travelers don’t realize that each region of Thailand has a different cuisine.
 The north heavily focuses on curries, the eastern regions have lots of spiced meat dishes, and the south has the spiciest food you will ever taste.
 One place to find every type of Thai food in Bangkok, a true melting pot of cultures with the most diverse street food scene in the world.

-There are almost 1 000 islands around the coast of Thailand!
+There are almost 1,000 islands around the coast of Thailand!
 The most beautiful islands are in the Andaman Sea, off the west coast of Thailand.
 Islands like Koh Lipe and Koh Lanta have incredibly clear water with stunning coral reefs to snorkel.

 Elephant pants can be bought in night markets and walking streets.
 The price is typically listed at 200 to 300 THB, but with decent bargaining skills, you will get them for around 100 THB.